jasontcrabtree/blog.jasontcrabtree/_posts/2019-05-13-a-prediction-about-slacks-future-product-development.md

 Date: 13 May 2019
 excerpt: Writing this down so I can look back in a few years to see if my hunch has paid off — that Slack becomes a full-blown <strong>Business Operating System</strong>
 title: A Prediction about Slack's Future Product Development
+meta: A prediction about Slack's Future Product Roadmap — and an Explanation about why Slack is a Business Operating System
 ---

 I’m currently watching Slack’s investor video (it’s excellent!), and I swear they’re describing Slack as a **Business Operating System** — without using those words.